 Independent Study (I.S.) is a graduation requirement at The College of Wooster.
 Each student completes three semesters of research supervised and mentored by a Wooster faculty member.
-In the Earth Sciences Department this almost always includes field and laboratory work in the summer between the junior and senior years as well.
+In the Earth Sciences Department this almost always includes field and/or laboratory work in the summer between the junior and senior years as well.
 My recent I.S. students are introduced below, along with their projects.

 Ethan Killian (’19) was part of Team Jurassic Utah with me and Galen Schwartzberg (below).
 Ethan studied the ostreoliths (“oyster balls”) of the Carmel Formation (Middle Jurassic) in southwestern Utah.